lidq92/SFA/README.md

 ## Requirement
 Framework: [Caffe](https://github.com/BVLC/caffe/) 1.0 + [MATLAB](https://www.mathworks.com/products/matlab.html) 2016b Interface

-The PLSR model uesd in the test code is trained on [LIVE](http://live.ece.utexas.edu/research/Quality/subjective.htm) gblur images.
+The PLSR model uesd in the test code is trained on [LIVE](http://live.ece.utexas.edu/research/Quality/subjective.htm) gblur images with DMOS (the larger the worse).

 Download the ResNet-50-model.caffemodel from https://github.com/KaimingHe/deep-residual-networks and paste it into the directory "models/" before using the code!